neilkatin/lahcert-activation-process/source/individuals.rst

 If you are not a ham operator but can text:

-    Send a text to the CERT phone (650 549 5242) with your Mike Mike report and whether you can respond or not.
+    Send a text to the CERT phone (650 549 5242) with your Mike-Mike report and whether you can respond or not.

     To make the SMS monitor's job easier please format your message like this: